 SYSPRO is an example of ERP software designed to deliver the best enterprise results.
-A tailorable and configurable system like ERP is at its best when combined with learned, well trained staff with deep training to support the company’s long term objectives embedded into the business plan.
+A tailorable and configurable system, like SYSPRO, is at its best when combined with learned, well trained staff with deep knowledge to support the company’s long term objectives embedded into the business plan.
 ERP potential capabilities may lie dormant and inadequately resourced if underutilized and under-trained.

-Enterprise problem solving utilizing ERP re-discovery can help understand how business needs and process issues can be better managed by bringing your team’s focus on their business challenges. utilizing ERP capabilities; unused capacity: Let’s take a quick look at engineering change control as a case study.
+Enterprise problem solving utilizing an ERP re-discovery process can help your organization understand how business needs and process issues can be better managed by bringing your team’s focus on their business challenges. utilizing ERP capabilities and unused capacity: Let’s take a quick look at engineering change control as a quick case study.

 Your company has a CAD design software system and all product changes are updated in the CAD system.
 The CAD system is an independent platform and currently does not integrate with your ERP software.
 Your ERP software has add-on systems you can add at two levels.

-Simplifying your enterprise is part art and science.
+Simplifying Your Enterprise is part art and science.
 Going to the end game, if your systems are not interoperable, there are risks with missing links or components, operations or mismatched customer orders.
-If the components in the Bill of Material do not match the engineering version ordered, your buyers are making purchasing errors and inventory cannot be used.
-If your enterprise systems are out of sync, your results are unpredictable as are company profits.
+If the components in the Bill of Material (BOM) do not match the engineering version ordered, your buyers are making purchasing errors and inventory cannot be used and cash-flow is questionable.
+If your enterprise systems are out of sync, your results too are unpredictable as are company profits.